FusionAuth/fusionauth-site/site/_posts/2020-05-06-securing-asp-netcore-razor-pages-app-with-oauth.md

 ## Checking claims

 You should check the claims of the token to be sure that you know that you should be consuming the token.
-If the token was intended for another audience, say a different application with different roles, you don't want to inadvertantly provide escalated or incorrect access.
+If the token was intended for another audience, say a different application with different roles, you don't want to inadvertently provide escalated or incorrect access.

 First, add a `services.AddAuthorization` clause, which will check the claims of the provided token.
 Add it after the `JwtSecurityTokenHandler.DefaultMapInboundClaims` line.